Props MVP Redesign

 INSIGHTS

 The platform’s reward loop was buried under unclear navigation + visual hierarchy.
-We aimed to fix that.

 The platform’s reward loop was buried under unclear navigation + visual hierarchy.
-We aimed to fix that.

 ✶